chinchang/loremizer/README.md

 ## Features

 - 🙃 Randomize texts and numbers
+- 📊 Increase/Decrease text lengths
 - 🖼 Replace images
 - ⚡️ Fill forms
 - 〰 Convert text to scribble!

+## Use-cases

+- You want to take screenshot of a page with some confidential information.
+- Fill a form with dummy (but contextual) information.
+- Test a page with shorter or longer texts as a designer.
+- Converting all text to scribble to avoid reviewers distraction towards copy.

 ## License

 Released under THE MIT License.
-Copyright 2018 Kushagra Gour.
+Copyright 2018-2019 Kushagra Gour.